agencyenterprise/mongodb-anonymizer/README.md

 ### Specify list of fields to anonymize

-Use `--list` option with a comma separated list of column name:
+Use `--list` option with a comma separated list of key name:

+> This command is going to anonymize the keys provided in the list argument for all collections which have these keys.

 ```bash
 npx mongodb-anonymizer  \